cathaloruaidh/genomeBuildConversion/README.md

 ```

 The script was set up so that iterations could be interrupted and restarted if neccessary.
-Two iterations were run abvove to determine if the algorithm was stable, or if new sites would be identified at each step (the former was expected and observed).
+Two iterations were run above to determine if the algorithm was stable, or if new sites would be identified at each step (the former was expected and observed).